victor-mlai/MazeGenerator_RandomNeighb/ReadMe.txt

 | - | - | - | - | - | - |
 +---+---+---+---+---+---+ 13

-We add the center node to the vector 'a' which has all the nodes that have neighbours that are not in 'a'. while a is not empty, we choose a random node from it and put in a vector 'vec' all its adiacent nodes that are not in 'a'.
+We add the center node to the vector 'a' which has all the nodes that have neighbours and are not in 'a'. while a is not empty, we choose a random node from 'a' and put in a vector 'vec' all its adiacent nodes that are not in 'a'.
-We choose randomly a node from 'vec' and add him to 'a' while "breaking the wall between these nodes.
+We choose randomly a node from 'vec' and add him to 'a' while "breaking the wall between these 2 nodes.

 1 2 3 4 5 6 7 8 9 ..
 13
 +---+---+---+---+---+---+ 1